lune-climate/lune-docs/docs/guides/integrate-fintech.md

 - `value.currency` is the currency in which the transaction was completed
 - `merchant.category_code` is the Merchant Category Code (MCC) used to classify the type of goods and services that are transacted
 - `merchant.name` is the name of merchant in the transaction
-- `merchant.country_code` is the 3-character (which standard?
-ISO) country code for the country in which the transaction was completed
+- `merchant.country_code` is the 3-character (ISO 3166) country code for the country in which the transaction was completed

 </div>
 <div>